Lipnitskaya emerges as new ice darling

 Lipnitskaya looked like a veteran when she took to the ice, landing all her jumps as the crowd at the Iceberg rose to their feet in adoration but while she might have looked composed, she admitted she felt some butterflies.

-"I got nervous in the middle of the program, I'm not sure why, it's completely unlike me, so the jumps weren't great in the second half," she said.
+"I got nervous in the middle of the programme, I'm not sure why, it's completely unlike me, so the jumps weren't great in the second half," she said.

 "I didn't feel totally comfortable.
 The jumps didn't feel like mine at that point.
 I wouldn't say I got tired, but some errors still crept in.
 But even with some flaws it was OK."

-Lipnitskaya became the youngest gold medalist in figure skating for 78 years, less than a month after she became the youngest woman to win the European individual women's title.
+Lipnitskaya became the youngest gold medallist in figure skating for 78 years, less than a month after she became the youngest woman to win the European individual women's title.

-Suddenly, she is emerging as one of the favorites to win the individual Olympic title, which will start in 10 days' time.
+Suddenly, she is emerging as one of the favourites to win the individual Olympic title, which will start in 10 days' time.

 Before then, she plans to return home to Moscow to train at her usual rink, away from the Olympic spotlight that will shine even more brightly on her as soon as she returns.